Constitution of the Cambridge University United Nations Association (CUUNA)

-3.2 There shall be an annual membership fee which shall be determined by the Society from time to time.
+3.2 There shall be a membership fee which shall be determined by the Society from time to time.
 Upon payment and on approval from the Executive Committee (hereinafter referred to as ExCo), membership shall be granted.

 3.3 All members shall have the right to attend, speak, propose motions and vote at any of the Society’s General Meetings.